Skip navigationClick this image to return to this home page from anywhere on this site

 and looks

-Five poems from each of my two collections Wising Up, Dressing Down and Killing Time in Arcadia, both published by Shoestring Press of Nottingham (UK), can be found on this website, together with examples of the work of three other poets.
+Five poems from each of my four collections The Storm Called Progress, Heartland Germany, Killing Time in Arcadia and Wising Up, Dressing Down, all published by Shoestring Press of Nottingham (UK), can be found on this website, together with examples of the work of six other poets and short essays on three modern masters: R.S.
+Thomas, Sorley MacLean and Ernst Jandl, and longer essays on Paul Celan and Volker Braun.

 * * *